-All DAO voting will be done via Snapshot; this includes meetings of the Council with the exception of the fraud, theft and sabotage clause stated above.
+All DAO voting will be done via Snapshot.
 Any Member may bring a vote proposal to the Council who will then decide whether to make it a formal vote.
 In addition any Member has the right to put forward a proposal on snapshot.
 Should 10% or more of the Members agree with the proposal the Council will issue a formal vote.
 A formal vote will require that a date be set for the amendment to be voted on that is no less than two days and no more than four days after the amendment was requested.
 An announcement will be made in the relevant Discord channel.
 As Snapshot allows for many types of voting it will be up to the Council to decide the most appropriate format for a vote such as single choice voting or quadratic voting.

 General Voting Process of The Members: